Sakimori/matteo-the-prestige/README.md

     - displays the wild card standings for the specified league. if the league doesn't have wild cards, it will instead tell you that.
   - m;leagueschedule [leaguename]
     - displays the upcoming schedule for the specified league. shows the current series and the next three series after that for every team.

+### player commands:
+- m;showplayer [name]
+  - displays any name's stars, there's a limit of 70 characters. that should be *plenty*. note: if you want to lookup a lot of different players you can do it on onomancer instead of spamming this command a bunch and clogging up discord: https://onomancer.sibr.dev/reflect
+- m;idolize [name]
+  - records any name as your idol, mostly for fun.
+- m;showidol
+  - displays your idol's name and stars in a discord embed.

 ### other commands:
 - m;help [command]